tudelft3d/val3dity/README.md

 ## Using val3dity as a library

-val3dity can be compiled as a library:
+val3dity can be compiled and used as a library:

-    $ cmake .. -DLIBRARY=true
+    $ cmake .. -DVAL3DITY_LIBRARY=true

 There is a simple example in `./demo_lib` with instructions to compile it.